PerseusDL/imgup/README.md

 	localhost:9494

-The rake process must be running.
+The `rake monitor` process must be running.
-Ending the rake process will kill the web-server.
+Ending the rake process will kill the web-server hosting the monitoring web-app.